snd/zuvor/README.md

 ## TODO

+- rename dag to graph

+- use it from blaze

+- finish readme
+  - description
+  - question sections
+  - example
   - clean up naming/terminology

-- finish readme
-  - good short description
-  - good longer description

 - example.js (taken from integration test)